bermuda-ut/fed-nc/README.md

-# Federated noughts and crosses
+# Federated knots and crosses

-Federated machine learning applied to the game of noughts and crosses.
+Federated machine learning applied to the game of knots and crosses.